 The Council's Community Zone Wardens have the power to issue a Fixed Penalty Notice (FPN) for breaching any of the points above, including a fine of £50.
 If a dog owner fails to pay, Court prosecution and a £1,000 fine can result.

 It is recognised that the minority of dog owners who do not always clean up after their dog cause a disproportionately negative impact on residents' enjoyment of the Borough's streets and open spaces.
 All residents are encouraged to report instances of dog fouling to the Council to better enable enforcement to take place.
+(Quick link to dog mess reporting page)

 The Council undertakes enforcement of dog fouling as part of its work to promote public health, protect the environment and encourage responsible dog ownership.
 Dog waste bins, litter bins and the household black bag waste collection can all be used to dispose of dog waste responsibly.